Master's Degree

 CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner.

-CB10 – Students have the learning skills that will allow them to continue studying in a way that will be largely self-directed or autonomous.
+CB10 – Students will have the learning skills to enable them to continue studying in a manner that will be largely self-directed or autonomous.

 in relation to the interests entrusted or their professional practice before courts or public authorities and in advisory functions.